huangli712/ACFlow/docs/src/intro/background.md

 !!! info

-    Quite recently, two new analytic continuation methods, namely the stochastic pole expansion and the Nevanlinna analytical continuation, have been implemented in the ACFlow toolkit.
-So, now it supports five analytic continuation methods :-).
+    Quite recently, three new analytic continuation methods, namely the stochastic pole expansion, the Nevanlinna analytical continuation, and the Barycentric rational function approximation, have been implemented in the ACFlow toolkit.
+So, now it supports six analytic continuation methods :-).